cython/cython/docs/src/reference/language_basics.rst

         s = p

     .. note::
-        **It is up to you to be aware of this, and not to depend on Cython's error message, as it is not guarenteed to be generated for every situation.**
+        **It is up to you to be aware of this, and not to depend on Cython's error message, as it is not guaranteed to be generated for every situation.**

 Type Casting